Sunil Pokharel

-Sunil Pokharel (सुनील पोखरेल; born on 16 June 1963) is a Nepali theatre artist and director.
+Sunil Pokharel (सुनील पोखरेल; born on 16 June 1963) is a Nepalese theatre artist and director.
 He is considered one of the pioneers of modern Nepali theatre.
 He is a graduate of National School of Drama, India (1987).
 He has directed more than four dozens of varied Nepali, Indian and European plays.

 Early life

 Sunil Pokharel was born in Noula village, in Khotang District in Nepal on 16 June 1963 as the first child of his parents.
 When he was an adolescent, his family moved to Mangalbare in Morang district, near Biratnagar.
 He completed his school education from Gograha Higher Secondary School in Biratnagar.

 Education

 Pokhrel got a scholarship to study at National School of Drama (NSD) in New Delhi, India in 1984.
-He earned his diploma indrama from this Indian government owned institution.
+He earned his diploma in drama from this Indian government owned institution.